 The nonroad sector includes monthly exhaust, evaporative and refueling emissions from nonroad engines (not including commercial marine, aircraft, and locomotives) that are derived from NMIM for all states except California.
-NMIM was run using 2010 meteorological and fuel data to create county-SCC emissions by month for the 2010 nonroad mobile CAP and HAP sources.
+NMIM 20090504 was run using 2009 meteorological and fuel data to create county-SCC emissions by month for the 2009 nonroad mobile CAP and HAP sources.
 This version of NMIM ran the NR08a version of NONROAD.
+The nonroad county database was labeled 20101201_2009.
 The run incorporated Bond rule revisions to some of the base case inputs and the Bond Rule controls did not take effect until future years.
 NMIM provides nonroad emissions for VOC by three emission modes: exhaust, evaporative and refueling.
 Unlike the onroad sector, refueling emissions from nonroad sources are not separated into a different sector.